bootcmatch/BootCMatchGX/README.md

 * rtol: relative accuracy on the solution
 * mem_alloc_size: memory size of the data structures used to exchange data between processes

-An example of configuration file is given in */AMGsettings_base*
+An example of configuration file is given in *AMGsettings*